molecular-medicine/AR/pipeline_for_prioritization.md

 ### 6. Construction of Sub-Network
 The subnetwork (**SPIN**) was created by extracting "Hubs", **BASE GENES** and their connected partners from the PPIM.

-### 7. Identification of pairwise gene correlation
-Pearson’s correlation algorithm was applied to the genes of 'Sub-Network' to create a weighted gene correlation map based on Pearson's Correlation Coefficient (PCC).In this approach, PCC between the gene-gene pairs in **SPIN** was generated for both control and treated group separately.
-Next, the difference of PCC (DPCC) between gene pairs of disease and control group.
-Higher DPCC score implies distinct variation in gene’s interaction from control to treated condition

-### 8. Semantic Similarity Between Gene Pairs
+### 7. Semantic Similarity Between Gene Pairs
 It has been observed that genes involved in phenotypically similar diseases are often functionally related on the molecular level [Schlicker et al., 2010](https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtq384)<br><br>
-Functional resemblance among two genes is evaluated using prearranged data available in Gene Ontology.<br><br> To evaluate the functional similarity between two genes, Wang’s measure of semantic similarity was applied to molecular function (MF) hierarchy as MF, which specifically defines a particular gene in terms of functional ontology.<br><br> Since a gene can be annotated by many GO terms, we used Best-Match Average (BMA) method which combine semantic similarity scores of several GO terms and calculates the average of all maximum similarities on each row and column
+Functional resemblance among two genes is evaluated using prearranged data available in Gene Ontology.<br><br> To evaluate the functional similarity between two genes, Wang’s measure of semantic similarity was applied to biological process (BP) hierarchy as BP.<br><br> Since a gene can be annotated by many GO terms, we used Best-Match Average (BMA) method which combine semantic similarity scores of several GO terms and calculates the average of all maximum similarities on each row and column
 <br><br>The semantic score of functional similarity between genes range from 0 to 1.
 Higher semantic score between genes represents a stronger functional relationship among the genes

-### 9. Extracting the gene pairs with Fold Change
+### 8. Extracting the gene pairs with Fold Change
 Consider the interactions, fold change in bracket, <br><br>
 "IL6 (1.5)  =::=  TNF (0.5)" <br>
 "IL6 (1.5)  =::=  VEGFA (2.5)" <br>